Managing anxiety, depression and pain

 DATE: Thursday 14th April 2022

-After taking the drug, Jinhee’s mood also improved “I have mood stability, ‘the Medlab drug’ helps me stay calm”.
-Her feelings towards life were different, and she experienced reduced suicidal feelings.
+After taking the drug, Jinhee’s mood also improved.
+“I have mood stability, the Medlab Clinical drug helps me stay calm."
+Her feelings towards life were different and she experienced reduced suicidal feelings.

-All patient stories are based on real life experiences as told to us; Jinhee has given consent to share her story and is not affiliated with Medlab.
+All patient stories are based on real life experiences as told to us; Jinhee has given consent to share her story and is not affiliated with Medlab Clinical.

 If you have anxiety, depression or chronic pain and you are concerned about managing your pain or other symptoms, talk with your doctor about the treatment options available to you.